What is Terminal Value?

-Growth in Perpetuity Formula
+Terminal Value Formula: Growth in Perpetuity Approach

 The growth in perpetuity approach attaches a constant growth rate onto the forecasted cash flows of a company after the explicit forecast period.

 One of the first steps to building a DCF is projecting the company’s future FCFs until its financial performance has reached a normalized “steady state”, which subsequently serves as the basis of the terminal value under the growth in perpetuity approach.

-Given how the terminal value accounts for a substantial portion of a company’s valuation, the terminal year must not be distorted by cyclicality or seasonality patterns.
+Given how the TV accounts for a substantial portion of a company’s valuation, the terminal year must not be distorted by cyclicality or seasonality patterns.

 Otherwise, the implicit assumption of an excessively high growth rate (i.e., >5%) is that the company is on track to someday outpace the growth of the global economy – which is clearly an unrealistic scenario.

-Taking a step back, a perpetuity is defined as security (e.g., bond) with no fixed maturity date, and the formula for calculating the present value (PV) of a perpetuity is equal to the cash flow value divided by the discount rate (i.e., expected rate of return based on the risks associated with receiving the cash flows).
+A perpetuity is defined as security (e.g., bond) with no fixed maturity date, and the formula for calculating the present value (PV) of a perpetuity is equal to the cash flow value divided by the discount rate (i.e., expected rate of return based on the risks associated with receiving the cash flows).

-For instance, if the cash flow at the end of the initial forecast period is $100 and the discount rate is 10.0%, the terminal value comes out to $1,000 ($100 ÷ 10.0%).
+For instance, if the cash flow at the end of the initial forecast period is $100 and the discount rate is 10.0%, the TV comes out to $1,000 ($100 ÷ 10.0%).

 Because of this distinction, the perpetuity formula must account for the fact that there is going to be growth in the cash flows, as well.
 Hence, the denominator deducts the growth rate from the discount rate.

-Returning to the example from earlier, if the cash flow at the end of the initial projection period is $100 and the discount rate is 10.0% but this time around, there is a perpetuity growth rate of 3%, the terminal value comes out as ~$1,471, which can be calculated as ([$100 x (1 + 3.0%)] ÷ [10.0% – 3.0%]).
+Returning to the example from earlier, if the cash flow at the end of the initial projection period is $100 and the discount rate is 10.0% but this time around, there is a perpetuity growth rate of 3%, the TV comes out as ~$1,471.

 Here, the terminal value is reliant on two major assumptions: